“The task of the writer is to take the past out of the archive and relocate it in a body.” Hilary Mantel, Reith Lecture 2017

 THE WALTER SCOTT PRIZE

-I was honoured and delighted to be invited to join the judging panel when the Walter Scott Prize for Historical Fiction was established by the Duke and Duchess of Buccleuch in 2009, and I've remained a judge ever since.
+I was honoured to be invited to join the judging panel when the Walter Scott Prize for Historical Fiction was established by the Duke and Duchess of Buccleuch in 2009, and I've remained a judge ever since.

 The prize has its base at Abbotsford in the Scottish Borders, the romantic home of Sir Walter Scott, whose legacy the prize celebrates.
 It's awarded every year in June at the Borders Book Festival in Melrose.
 But although its roots are in Scotland, the prize has a world-wide reach, being open to books first published in the previous year in the UK, Ireland or the Commonwealth.
 Every year, a rich and fascinating mix of stories from many parts of the world is set before the judges.
 It's never easy to choose between them.